Unterlangenegg

-Unterlangenegg or Unter Langenegg is a municipality in the administrative district of Thun in the canton of Bern in Switzerland.
+Unterlangenegg is a municipality in the administrative district of Thun in the canton of Bern in Switzerland.

 History

 Unterlangenegg is first mentioned in 1308 as Langonegga.

 During the Middle Ages the land and scattered farms were part of the Herrschaft of Heimberg.
 By the 13th century, the Counts of Kyburg owned the Herrschaft.
 On 11 November 1382, Rudolf II of Kyburg attempted an unsuccessful raid on Solothurn.
 The attack started the Burgdorferkrieg with the Old Swiss Confederacy.
 During the war, Bern captured many of the Kyburg lands and forced them to make an unfavorable peace.
 As part of the peace treaty, in 1384 Bern acquired Heimberg lands including Unterlangenegg.
 It was assigned to the Bernese Steffisburg court in the Thun District.

 The municipality was originally part of the parish of Steffisburg.
 In the 17th century Anabaptists began settling in the Zulg valley.
 Their faith threatened the Swiss Reformed faith of Bern, so in 1693 they built a large parish church in the village of Schwarzenegg and spread the new parish over the valley.
 The church helped Schwarzenegg grow into a local center, however it never became a municipality and today is divided between Unterlangenegg and Oberlangenegg.

 In 1950 a secondary school was built in the municipality which provides an education for students from five surrounding municipalities.